 A trend is visible - the more items the customer has bought in the first order, the more likely she is to also put the second order.
 This difference is pretty strong - between 1 and 4 items the percentage increase in the response is 100%.
 For more items than 4, this relation is not visible anymore, however, these orders make up for a very small percentage of the dataset.

-In the table 2, summary statistics about product categories are presented.
+In Tab.2, summary statistics about product categories are presented.
 The most popular category, “bed, bath and tables” accounts for 12% of all items bought in the shop.
 The table is ordered by the percentage of the customers that in first purchase bought particular category and later decided to buy in the shop for the second time.
 The difference in the percentages is visible.
 For “the best” category, it is 13.8%, while for the worst one - only 1.3%.
 This is a very promising result and a signal that the dummy variables indicating product category can serve as important features in the modeling phase.

 Table 2.
 Product categories